Oiman23/SJCS-Clinic/README.md

 5. Go back to the Client directory and do 'npm start run' then, on a new tab of the command prompt (so there is now two running) go to the Server directory and tpye in 'node index.js'

 # Division Of Work
-ER Diagram, Relational Model, MySQL Database code: **Joshua** and **Jerry**
+ER Diagram, Relational Model, MySQL Database code: Joshua and Jerry <br/>
-MedicalStaffInfo: Joshua
+MedicalStaffInfo: Joshua <br/>
-PatientStaffInfo: Jerry
+PatientStaffInfo: Jerry<br/>
-Signup: Jerry
+Signup: Jerry<br/>
-Login: Jerry and Joshua
+Login: Jerry and Joshua<br/>
-Client Index: Jerry and Joshua
+Client Index: Jerry and Joshua<br/>
-Server Index: Joshua and Jerry
+Server Index: Joshua and Jerry <br/>